bgu-frontend/hw2_2024/README.md

 12. the submission commit will be tagged as "a2": [git tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging)
     1. git tag -a a2 -m "msg"
     2. git push origin --tags
+13. to test your submission:
+    1. node ./setup.js <your_repo_link>
+    2. A single post should appear in: http://localhost:3000/

 ## AI